 Round cut diamonds bring one thing to the table above all else, that sparkle!
 Diamond cutters have been perfecting tools and techniques to bring out that unique sparkle and shine for decades.

 How do you measure the perfect cut?
-It all comes down to three main ingredients.
+It all comes down to three important factors..

-Brilliance is what we call the sparkle from a diamond.
+Brilliance is what we call the sparkle of a diamond.

-Those little glints of rainbow light?
-That's fire.
+Those little glints of rainbow light that reflect from your diamond?
+That's "fire"

 Scintillation puts the bling into brilliance

-Ok, fancy terminology aside, what does this mean for you and the gem of your dreams?
-Basically, an eye-clean diamond (one that looks good to the naked eye) and has a high cut grade is a good choice.
+Fancy terminology aside, what does this mean for you and the gem of your dreams?
+When it comes to round brilliant diamonds, an eye-clean diamond (one that looks good to the naked eye) and has a high cut grade is a good choice.

 We pre-select all of our stones for brilliance, fire, and scintillation.
 So when it comes to sparkle, we've got you covered.